-The general rule is after 10 years in the city, you are officially considered a New Yorker.
-Personally, I’ve considered myself one (and still do) way before that time frame.
-I know it may sound silly, but when I moved to the Financial District NYC, the city and I had an instant bond.
-There is so much to love about New York, except the rats, the smells, and the cost, but honestly, everything ELSE was fantastic.
+The general rule is, after 10 years in the city, you are officially considered a New Yorker.
+Personally, I considered myself one way before that time frame (and still do even though I no longer live there).
+I know it may sound silly, but when I moved to the Financial District of NYC, the city and I had an instant bond.
+There is so much to love about New York, not counting the rats, the smells, and the cost.
+But honestly, everything else is fantastic!

-In my 11 years in the city that never sleeps, I spent 9 of those living in the Financial District or Fidi, as it’s called these days.
-I was a resident of this neighborhood when not many wanted to be, and fast forward nine years, it’s now one of NYC’s most desirable areas.
-So, if you are planning a trip to the Big Apple, you have to spend at least a day in my old stomping grounds.
-Here are my recommendations for the things you don’t want to miss in the Financial District NYC.
+I spent nine of my 11 years in the city that never sleeps living in the Financial District, or Fidi, as it’s called these days.
+I was a resident of this neighborhood when not many wanted to be.
+Fast forward nine years, it’s now one of NYC’s most desirable areas.
+If you are planning a trip to the Big Apple, you have to spend at least a day in my old stomping grounds.
+Here are my recommendations for things you don’t want to miss in the Financial District NYC.

 My Landmark Guide to FIDI

 There is so much to see in this historic section of the city.
-The Financial District NYC is located at the bottom tip of Manhattan, where the East River and Hudson meet.
-It features amazing views of the Statue of Liberty, New Jersey, as well as the Brooklyn, Manhattan and Williamsburg Bridges.
-You can easily walk around to explore all there is to see in Fidi, and don’t get discouraged if you have to ask for directions, most New Yorkers hate to admit it but they get lost Downtown too!
+The Financial District NYC is located at the bottom tip of Manhattan, where the East River and Hudson River meet.
+It features amazing views of the Statue of Liberty and New Jersey, as well as the Brooklyn, Manhattan, and Williamsburg Bridges.
+You can easily walk around to explore Fidi, but don’t get discouraged if you have to ask for directions.
+Most New Yorkers hate to admit it, but they get lost Downtown, too!

-Of course, the neighborhood is known for the Stock Exchange and other financial monuments, but there is more to see down here than just Bulls and Bears.
-And make sure you have your camera ready because there are plenty of photo opportunities that await you.
-My walking recommendation is to start on either side, East or Westside, and travel in a horseshoe-esque shaped path to see everything.
+Of course, the neighborhood is known for the Stock Exchange and other financial monuments, but it offers much more than just Bulls and Bears.
+Make sure you have your camera ready, because plenty of photo opportunities await.
+My recommendation for a walking tour is to start on either side—East or West—and travel in a horseshoe-esque-shaped path to see everything.

-My map above highlights most of the major sights to see in the Financial District.
-I recommend trying to see them all, but if you can’t, here are a few of my must visits:
+My map above highlights most of the major sights in the Financial District.
+Try to visit them all, but if you can’t, here are a few of my “must-see” spots:

-If you visit the Financial District, you have to take a walk down Wall St. and grab a photo in front of the NYSE.
-This location is filled with so much history since it used to be the northern border of the city (New Amsterdam) and it’s the most iconic landmark in the neighborhood.
+If you visit the Financial District, you must take a walk down Wall St. and grab a photo in front of the New York Stock Exchange (NYSE).
+This location is filled with so much history because it used to be the northern border of the city (New Amsterdam), and it’s the most iconic landmark in the neighborhood.

-This extraordinary $4 Billion structure is the newest piece of architecture to make its debut in the Financial District.
-The Oculus is the World Trade Center transportation hub.
-Make sure you have your camera, this site is a photographer’s dream from the inside out.
+This extraordinary $4 billion structure is one of the newer pieces of architecture to debut in the Financial District.
+The Oculus is the World Trade Center Transportation Hub.
+Make sure you have your camera, as this site is a photographer’s dream from the inside out.

-A visit to the 9/11 Memorial, may be an emotional one, but it’s well worth it.
-The waterfalls that flow into the foundation of where the Twin Towers once stood are truly breathtaking.
-Entrance is free to the memorial and $24 for an Adult ticket to the Museum.
+A visit to the 9/11 Memorial may be an emotional one, but it’s well worth it.
+Waterfalls flow into the foundation of where the Twin Towers once stood, and the site is truly breathtaking.
+Entry is free to the memorial, and $24 for an adult ticket to the museum.

 South St. Seaport

-What once used to be the massive Fulton Fish Market (and smelled like fish for years after I moved down there), is now a tourist and local favorite with shops, bars, and restaurants.
-After Hurricane Sandy destroyed this historic area, the community came together to help rebuild, and now it continues to grow and thrive.
+What once used to be the massive Fulton Fish Market—which smelled like fish for years after I moved down there—is now a tourist and local favorite, offering shops, bars, and restaurants.
+After Hurricane Sandy destroyed this historic area, the community came together to help rebuild it, and now it continues to grow and thrive.

 If you are visiting NYC, I’m sure a trip to Central Park is on your list of things to do.
 But if you are Downtown, a walk through Battery Park is a must.
-At the tip of the island, you can enjoy a beautiful view of the Statue of Liberty, a walk along the waterfront, or see the many statues and monuments scattered throughout the park.
+At the tip of the island, you can enjoy a beautiful view of the Statue of Liberty, a walk along the waterfront, or a tour of many statues and monuments scattered throughout the park.
 Battery Park has always been one of my favorite places to unwind in the city.

-New York has some of the best food in the country – hands down.
-It doesn’t matter your preference, as long as you stay out of Times Square it’s relatively easy to find your next delicious meal.
-The same holds true in Fidi; there are plenty of tasty options to enjoy at any price point.
-I’ve curated my “Best of” Fidi dining for you to check out:
+New York has some of the best food in the country, hands down.
+No matter your preference, as long as you stay out of Times Square it’s relatively easy to find your next delicious meal.
+The same holds true in Fidi: there are plenty of tasty options to enjoy at any price point.
+I’ve curated my “Best of Fidi Dining” for you to check out:

-Since it is a business district, a fancy steak dinner is not hard to come by.
-If you are looking for a prime cut of meat, there are quite a few restaurants to choose from.
+A fancy steak dinner is not hard to come by in the business district.
+If you are looking for a prime cut of meat, you can choose from quite a few restaurants.
 Here are my recommendations:

 Best Upscale Dining

-As I mentioned, there are a lot of options for dining in Fidi, here are a few other of my fav’s to check out:
+As I mentioned, there are a lot of options for dining in Fidi.
+Here are a few other of my faves to check out:

-- Brunch – Stone St. has a collection of restaurants to choose from
+Stone St. has a collection of restaurants to choose from.

 The Financial District is not Soho and hasn’t historically been known for its shopping.
 But as the neighborhood continues to evolve, the retail landscape is definitely changing.
 Cute shops and specialty boutiques are popping up around the Seaport.
-Additionally, you will find some high-end stores like Hermès, Tiffany & Co. and Canali, near Wall St. A few contemporary retailers like Gap and Zara are along Broadway.
-And of course, Brookfield Place, an impressive mall near The Hudson River will provide a cool New York shopping experience.
+Additionally, you will find some high-end stores like Hermès, Tiffany & Co., and Canali near Wall St. A few contemporary retailers, like Gap and Zara, can be found along Broadway.
+And of course, Brookfield Place, an impressive mall near the Hudson River, provides a cool New York shopping experience.

 Here are a few of my favorite spots to shop:

 A beautifully designed shopping center and plaza, nestled between the Hudson River and the West Side Highway.
-Brookfield Place features a host of high-end retailers like Saks, Gucci, DVF & Zenga.
-You could spend hours here, shopping, dining and taking in the gorgeous views of the marina and waterfront.
-There is always something interesting going on there not to be missed.
+Brookfield Place features a host of high-end retailers such as Saks, Gucci, DVF, and Zenga.
+You can spend hours here, shopping, dining, and taking in the gorgeous views of the marina and waterfront.
+There is always something interesting going on here not to be missed.

-The ultimate designer discount store is right in the heart of the financial district.
-If you have the patience and some time, you could go home with bags and bags of goodies.
-There is no store in the country where you can find 6 floors of high-end designers like Armani, Valentino, and Jimmy Choo (just to name a few) at such prices.
-Century 21 has everything from clothes, beauty, housewares, and shoes galore, all at amazingly discounted prices!
+The ultimate designer discount store is right in the heart of the Financial District.
+If you have the time and patience, you could go home with bags and bags of goodies.
+There is no store in the country where you can find six floors of high-end designers—Armani, Valentino, and Jimmy Choo, just to name a few—at such prices.
+Century 21 has everything from clothes, beauty products, housewares, and shoes galore, all at amazingly discounted prices!

 Bars and Night Life

-We have a saying in New York, “Work Hard, Play Hard’, which generally involves enjoying quite a few cocktails after a long day of work.
-For many years, most New Yorkers would have considered the Financial District to be dead at night.
-With the influx of businesses relocating downtown and the increase of residential buildings, you will now find most bars packed on any given evening.
+The saying “work hard, play hard” is especially prevalent among New Yorkers, as we love to indulge in a cocktail or two after a long day of work.
+For many years, most New Yorkers considered the Financial District to be dead at night.
+However, with the influx of businesses relocating Downtown and the increase of residential buildings, you will now find most bars packed on any given evening.

-I will be honest, New Yorkers like to drink – a lot.
-Whether you are a wine connoisseur, cocktail aficionado, or just want to throw back some beers, there are many options to satisfy your thirst, all you have to do is pick your poison.
+Whether you are a wine connoisseur, cocktail aficionado, or just looking to throw back some beers, there are many options to satisfy your thirst in the Financial District.
+All you have to do is pick your poison!

 Notable Bars To Visit

-If bars aren’t really your thing, don’t fret, there are a few other options you can enjoy.
+If bars aren’t your thing, don’t fret—there are other options you can enjoy.
 An upgraded movie experience has arrived in the Financial District’s Seaport.
-At iPic, you can preselect your seats and enjoy quality dining and drinks while watching your new favorite movie.
-If you are on the Westside there is also an AMC theater in Battery Park right near the Shake Shack.
+At iPic, you can pre-select your seats and enjoy quality dining and drinks while watching your new favorite movie.
+If you are on the West Side, there is also an AMC Theater in Battery Park right near the Shake Shack.

 Cruising the Hudson

-We all know that NYC is the city that never sleeps and things are always changing.
-Even though I still wear the honorary badge of a New Yorker, after 11 years, I now in live LA.
-So for the latest info on what’s new and hot in Fidi, check out the Downtown Alliance website #DownIsWhatsUP!
-If find yourself outside of the Fidi, and are looking for free things to do, check out this list of free things to do in NYC for 2017!
+As you may have heard, NYC is the city that never sleeps and things are always changing.
+Even though I still wear the honorary badge of a New Yorker, after 11 years on the East Coast I now live in LA.
+For the latest info on what’s new and hot in Fidi, check out the Downtown Alliance website #DownIsWhatsUP!
+If you find yourself outside of the Fidi and are looking for free things to do, check out this list of free things to do in NYC!

 Subscribe for a monthly newsletter and never miss a Busy Wife moment!